maticzav/swift-graphql/Sources/GraphQLWebSocket/README.md

 # GraphQLWebSocket

 > GraphQLWebSocket package implements the `graphql-ws` specification.

-It may be used independently of other parts of SwiftGraphQL and doesn't lock you in to the system even though it works nicely with it.
+It may be used independently of other parts of SwiftGraphQL, even though it works nicely with them.

-Note that GraphQLWebSocket is not compatible with `subscriptions-transport-ws`.
+> Note that GraphQLWebSocket is not compatible with `subscriptions-transport-ws`.

 ## Useful Links